Dewey-Data/deweydatapy/census_tiger.md

 ```

 You need geocode to spatial join (`sjoin`) the Census TIGER files with Dewey datasets.
-Many Dewey datasets have latitude and longitude columns.
+Many Dewey datasets have `latitude` and `longitude` columns.

-In the following example, we will create a hyphothetical dataset with addresses and geocode them to get latitude and longitude.
+In the following example, I will create a hyphothetical dataset with addresses and geocode them to get latitude and longitude.
 ```Python
 # Create an example data
 addr1 = '1600 Amphitheatre Parkway, Mountain View, California, 94043'